urbit/urbit.org-reloaded/content/using/running/minio.md

 For example, you could have 3 domains:

 - `ship-name.example.com` - proxy to port 8080 where Urbit is running,
-- `s3.example.com` - proxy to port 9001 where your MinIO admin is running, and
+- `console.s3.example.com` - proxy to port 9001 where your MinIO admin is running, and
-- `media.example.com` - proxy to port 9000 where your MinIO bucket is accessible
+- `media.s3.example.com` - proxy to port 9000 where your MinIO bucket is accessible

-Currently, there is no way to specify the HTTP port Landscape runs on, but if 80 is not available at start-up it will try 8080 next.
+Currently, there is no way to specify the HTTP port Landscape runs on (unless you are running the `urbit-king` binary), but if 80 is not available at start-up it will try 8080 next.
 So start caddy first, and when you boot your ship it should detect that port 80 is in use and use 8080 instead.

+If you are running the `urbit-king` binary, then you can specify the HTTP port with the `--http-port` option.